jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 Run the build script again.
 Now you should only see color combinations with a contrast value of 3 or above.

 At this point, feel free to edit the styles of the rendered template and explore different ways of showing this information.
-You can even swap `basscss.css` out for another stylesheet to see how this looks in other frameworks.
+You can also swap `basscss.css` out for another framework or stylesheet to see how it looks.

 ## Expanding on This Idea

-Using postcss, things like the selectors used for each color or the number of times each color is used in a stylesheet can be incorporated into this approach.
+Using PostCSS, other facets of the stylesheet can be presented along with the color values, such as the selectors used for each color or the number of times each color is used in a stylesheet.
-You could also compare how similar colors are to help expose inconsistencies and opportunities to normalize the design.
+You could also show colors sorted by similarity to help expose inconsistencies and opportunities to normalize the design.

 ## Wrap Up